doki-nordic/nrfxlib-1/nrf_rpc/doc/transport.rst

 An important concept of the nRF_RPC transport is an `endpoint`.
 The endpoint is a destination where packets are sent.
-One endpoint is associated with a thread that is responsible for reading packet from it.
+One endpoint is associated with a thread that is responsible for reading packets from it.

 Endpoints on the remote side are represented by the :c:struct:`nrf_rpc_tr_remote_ep` structure. nRF_RPC sends packets to a remote endpoint using this structure.